OSGeo/gdal/doc/source/programs/gdal_raster_proximity.rst

 .. option:: --output-nodata <NODATA>

-    Nodata value for the output raster.
-If not specified, the NoData value of the input band will be used.
+    NoData value for the output raster.
+If not specified, the value NaN will be used for floating point output types and the maximum value that can be stored will be used for integer output types.

-    If the output band does not have a NoData value, then the value 65535 will be used for floating point output types and the maximum value that can be stored will be used for the integer output types.
+    Due to an implementation detail of the proximity algorithm, the NoData value must be representable as a 32-bit floating point number.

 .. option:: --target-values <TARGET-VALUES>